turnerbenjamin/address-book/docs/domain-models-test-plan.md

 ##### Run - Invalid input (COVERAGE ADDITIONS)
 - [X] APP23:	Should re-prompt user for input where null top-level menu selection
+- [X] APP24:	Should re-prompt user for input where null confirm delete all selection

 ## ConsoleInterface